Azure-Samples/azure-ml-federated-learning/README.md

 # Federated Learning in Azure ML

-> :warning: Need to update!
+> :warning: Need to update this README!

 **Disclaimer:** this repo is examples + recipes only, and none of this has SLAs on support or correctness.